hobuinc/silvimetric/docs/source/tutorial.rst

 and return that tile.
 The number of cells in that tile further tells us how best to split the data.

-Usually 1 standard deviation from the mean is a good starting point for a shatter process, but this won't always be perfect for your use case.
+One standard deviation from the mean is a good starting point for a shatter process, but this won't always be perfect for your use case.

 Usage: